open-source-ideas/ideas/.github/ISSUE_TEMPLATE/question-regarding-the-organization.md

 ---
-name: Proposed change to OSI
+name: Question regarding the organization
 about: Post these to the meta repo (open-source-ideas/meta) instead of here.

 ---